Meet the Author

 A bit more About the Author

 Ernest Olivarez is a first-generation Mexican-American on his mom’s side and forth-generation on his dad’s.
 He has been happily married to his wife, Melisa, since 1992 and they have five children (Michael, Isaiah, Luke, Aaron, Alexis (our angel in heaven), and Nichole) and two grandchildren (Delilah and Isabella).
-He spends his days as an electrical engineer for General Motors and free time with his family, writing and producing music, and volunteering at his church.
+He spends his days as an electrical engineer, and his free time with his family, writing and producing music, and volunteering at his church.

 .
 "Every day is a miracle and a gift from God."
 Ernest always says.
 His faith in God is deep, and the joy in his spirit is contagious.
 You can experience his passion for all things Christmas by listening to the American Legacy Jazz band playing many of his all new original Christmas songs.